Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Results

 We achieve gain engineering in a lattice made of a synthetic dimension using ground-state hyperfine sublevels of $^{87}$Rb.
 Here, we utilize long-lived nature of the $^{87}$Rb hyperfine states in the electronic ground state to observe the formation of a BEC in the synthetic lattice.
-By coupling hyperfine sublevels $\left| F(=1,2), m_F\right>$ in the ground 5s$^{2}{\rm S}_{1/2}$ state of $^{87}$Rb with microwaves, we prepare 3-site and 5-site lattices in synthetic dimension, as shown in Fig. \ref{Fig.1} a.
+The scattering length of $^{87}$Rb exhibits only a small dependence on hyperfine or magnetic sublevels\cite{WideraNJP2006,KaufmanPRA2009}.
+As a result, the spin-exchange collisions are significantly suppressed.
+By coupling hyperfine sublevels $\left| F(=1,2), m_F\right>$ in the ground 5s$^{2}{\ \rm S}_{1/2}$ state of $^{87}$Rb with microwaves, we prepare 3-site and 5-site lattices in a synthetic dimension, as shown in Fig. \ref{Fig.1} \textbf{a,b}.

 Our experiments start with $^{87}$Rb atoms above the critical temperature $T_{\rm c}$ for BEC trapped in the crossed optical dipole trap at about 1064 nm \cite{3DODT1}.
 The subsequent microwave sequence consists of two stages: First, we apply time-dependent microwaves to prepare thermal atoms in a superposition of the synthetic lattice sites close to one edge.
-Then, further evaporative cooling is performed with microwave couplings kept constant (see Fig. \ref{Fig.1} b).
-Resulting formation of a BEC corresponds to ``lasing'' of atoms at a specific eigenmode in the lattice.
+Then, further evaporative cooling is performed with microwave couplings kept constant (see Fig. \ref{Fig.1} \textbf{c,d}).
+Resulting formation of a BEC corresponds to lasing of atoms at a specific eigenmode in the lattice.
 We properly choose initial thermal atoms so that the resulting BEC is formed not at the lowest-energy mode or a single hyperfine state but rather at an excited mode made of a coherent superposition of multiple hyperfine states.

-The resulting site distributions are measured by applying Stern-Gerlach separation immediately after switching off the trap, as shown in Fig. \ref{Fig.1} c.
+The resulting site distributions are measured by applying Stern-Gerlach separation immediately after switching off the trap, as shown in Fig. \ref{Fig.1} \textbf{e}.

 We first perform an experiment with a 3-site lattice to demonstrate our ability to control the formation of BEC into a dark state, which is not the ground state of the 3-site lattice.
-Here, we exploit $\lambda$-type coupling scheme with temporal evolution known as STIRAP.
+Here, we exploit $\Lambda$-type coupling scheme with temporal evolution known as STIRAP.
 Three levels $\ket{1,1}$, $\ket{2,0}$ and $\ket{1,-1}$ are coupled by microwaves and construct a 3-site synthetic lattice (site 4, 3 and 2).
 The site indices are labeled to be consistent with the 5-site lattice we introduce later.
 The Hamiltonian in the rotating frame, in the matrix form, is